Are you visiting Peru and have lots of questions?

 We already mentioned that Peru is huge.
 But the country doesn’t just stretch over more than 2,000 kilometers from north to south, it also expands over three climate zones from east to west.

-Along the coast, you can find the desert.
+Along the coast and further inland in Nazca, you can find the desert.
 It rarely rains in this area, and the weather is hot during the day with lower temperatures at night.
 Some places, like Lima, can become very humid in the evening when fog creeps in from the sea.

 The next climate zone is the Andes.
 You’ll encounter colder weather in the mountains, and it’s not unusual for temperatures to drop below zero at night.
 The Andes are famous for their many microclimates, and the weather can change quickly as you move from one place to another.